Online Public Relations Graduate Programs

 Scanning the lists of possible communications and public relations degree programs may seem overwhelming when you first start.
 Thinking about your own needs and goals could help narrow down the field!
 Are you currently in the media and communications field?
 If not, do you already hold an undergraduate degree?
 What are your career goals when earning a graduate degree?
 Knowing the answer to these questions could be a good start to start browsing the program listings below.

-Master’s in Communications Programs
+What are Master’s in Communications Programs?

 Master’s degree programs could be a great place to start for current media professionals, or for new participants looking to gain a working knowledge of the industry.
-When applying, applicants may be required to hold a 3.0 or higher undergraduate GPA in addition to GRE exam scores.
-Perspective students may also be asked to submit documents such as official transcripts, letters of recommendation, personal essays, CVs, and resumes.

 - A Master of Arts in Communications program may offer concentrations in subjects like corporate communications and public relations.
 Students could have the opportunity to study subjects like brand production, media relations, and social media management.